rladiesnl/book_club/README.md

 functions (like lapply()) that take another function as an argument.
 Functionals allow you to take a function that solves the problem for a single input and generalise it to handle any number of inputs.
-Functionals are by far and away the most important technique and youâ€™ll use them all the time in data analysis.
+Functionals are by far and away the most important technique and you’ll use them all the time in data analysis.

 </td>